 Trauma Counseling in Florida

-Wesley Chapel, Tampa, Lutz, and Nearby Areas
+Wesley Chapel, Tampa, Lutz, Dade City, and Nearby Areas

 What is trauma?

+There are many different ways to understand the nature of trauma.
+The most basic way is to view it as a mental or emotional injury.
+Traumatic events are experiences that overwhelm us psychologically.
+How an individual is affected varies from person to person.
 Just as two people can be out in the sun for the exact same amount of time and walk away with different degrees of sunburn, two people can experience the same event and walk away with different levels of trauma.

 It is not a sign of weakness or moral failure if you need help to recover from the impact of trauma.
 We offer Trauma Counseling to Tampa, Wesley Chapel, Lutz, and nearby areas, as well as online video counseling throughout the state of Florida.